openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0011-scope-filter-support.rst

   * This enables the removal of the separate ApplicationOrganization model, which was more complex to configure and less clear regarding its impact on the JWT.

+*.
+The new `filters` field must be added to the EdxOAuth2AuthorizationView_ to handle user authorization for OAuth Applications with grant type 'Authorization code'.
+This work will be done in a future PR detailed in BOM-1291_.

 Using the example from `Include Organizations in Tokens`_, we would now simply use the Application Access admin screen to set::

   Scopes: grades:read,enrollments:read